 If you have found a role as a Local government revenues officer then you should have a background in Customer Service, Administrative or Finance as these backgrounds as more suited to this role.

-This role involves dealing with ensuring that council tax and council property rents are collected on time and dealing with any arrears or non payments.
-A big part of this role will be administrative based in terms of sending out letters, bills, but you will also be required to discuss details with people on the telephone, face to face or by any other methods of communication.
+This role involves dealing with ensuring that council tax and council property rents are collected on time and dealing with any arrears or non-payments.
+A big part of this role will be administratively based in terms of sending out letters, bills, but you will also be required to discuss details with people on the telephone, face to face or by any other methods of communication.

 If you feel that you are able to do this effectively then the below covering letter could be a guide as to help when making your application.